ivaquero/scoopet/non-autoupdate.md

 ### Research Tools

-copytranslator: update to version 9.1.0

-geogebra: update to version 6.0.591
+geogebra: update to version 6.0.593

-gephi: update to version 0.92

 gimp-portable: update to version 2.10.18

-grammarly: update to version 1.5.65

 julia-cn: update to version 1.5